Your free business.com+ membership unlocks exclusive tech deals and advisor support

 TipBottom line

-Effective caption writing is one of the most impactful ways to drive user action.
-Begin captions with a compelling hook, such as a question, surprising statistic or bold statement.
-Follow this with a concise story or message that adds brand personality and context.
-Close each caption with a clear and engaging call-to-action, such as encouraging users to comment, share, save or visit your website.
+Captions are one of the easiest ways to drive action on Instagram.
+Start with a strong hook, whether that’s a question, a surprising statistic or a bold statement.
+Then follow with a concise message that adds context and reflects your brand’s voice.
+Close with a clear call to action, encouraging users to comment, share, save or visit your website.

 “Comments are the front porch of your brand, so show up, say hello and be a real human,” said Jaci Lund, founder and creative director at Treebird Branding.
 “This is where relationships start.”